Mirko Petrović-Njegoš

 Mirko Petrović-Njegoš (Мирко Петровић-Његош; 19 August 1820 – 1 August 1867) was a Montenegrin military commander, politician and poet, belonging to the House of Petrović-Njegoš.
-He was given the title of Grand Duke of Grahovo (Veliki vojvoda od Grahova), and is thus also known as Duke Mirko (Vojvoda Mirko).
+He was given the title of veliki vojvoda (Grand Duke) of Grahovo, and is thus also known as Vojvoda Mirko (Duke Mirko).
 He was the father of Nikola, the future ruler of Montenegro.

 Life

-Mirko was born on 19 August 1820, in Njeguši, the son of Stanko Petrović-Njegoš (1790-1851) and his wife, Krstinja Vrbica.
+Mirko was born on 19 August 1820, in Njeguši, the son of Stanko Petrović-Njegoš and wife Krstinja Vrbica.
 He was the older brother of Prince Danilo I, while his uncle was Petar II Petrović-Njegoš.
 He is famous for winning the Battle of Grahovac on 1 May 1858, leading the Montenegrin army against the Ottomans.
 During this time he led a campaign against the Kuči tribe where 243 people were massacred, the majority old men, women and children.
 However, historians do not agree on the number of victims and some point out that the atrocity might have been exaggerated by chieftain Marko Miljanov.
 Members of the Kuči had refused to obey orders from the Petrović dynasty.

 In 1862, after the Convention of Scutari, he was deported because he had fought against the Ottomans.

 His epic corpus Junački spomenik (Heroic Monument), published in the Montenegrin capital of Cetinje in 1864, glorifies Montenegro and Montenegrins, and tells of the great victories over the Ottoman Empire.